KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 <details><summary><b>Space: \(O(m^2+n^2)\)</b></summary><div style="margin-left:17px"><p>
   Again, because strings are immutable in Java, we will end up creating m strings of length \(O(m)\) and n strings of length \(O(n)\).
-  In addition, serializing s and t require \(O(m)\) and \(O(n)\) stack frames respectively, but this is negligible compared to the space required to store the strings
+  In addition, serializing s and t require \(O(m)\) and \(O(n)\) stack frames respectively, but this is negligible compared to the space required to store the strings.
 </p></div></details>

 <!------------------------------------------------------------------------------------------------------------------------------------->